Non-local Boundary Value Problems, stochastic resetting and Brownian motions on graphs: Preliminaries and notations

-with $p \in [1,\infty]$.
-Observe that $AC(I)$ coincides with $W^{1,1}(I)$ only if $I\subset (0,\infty)$ is bounded.
-We recall that $AC$ denotes the set of absolutely continuous functions.
-For the interval $I$, $W^{1,\infty}(I)$ coincides with the space of Lipschitz continuous functions.
-If $u \in W^{1,\infty}(0, \infty)$, then the Marchaud (type) derivatives \eqref{Marchaudright} and \eqref{Marchaudleft} are well defined almost everywhere.
-Indeed, with the first inequality of \eqref{stimaMarchaud} at hand, we use the fact that $u$ is essentially bounded and locally Lipschitz almost everywhere (its derivative is bounded).

-The operator $\mathbf{D}_{x+}^\Phi$ can be obtained by the Pillips' representation (\cite{phillips1952generation}) in the set of functions extended with zero on the negative part of the real line.
+We also underline the following fact.
+The operator $\mathbf{D}_{x+}^\Phi$ can be obtained by the Phillips' representation (\cite{phillips1952generation}) in the set of functions extended with zero on the negative part of the real line.
 Indeed, for the shift semigroup $\mathcal{S}_y u(x) = u(x-y)$ we have the representation

 for which